 o5/23/2013 – Homer participates in the YouTube video Comedy Week by posting some of his verbal musings on VIMEO.

 RIPE and READY — “We All Have to Do It” – The 2010 debut album featuring Homero Cantu:

-Ripe and Ready’s debut, We All Have To Do It, is an 8 song musical hallucinogen featuring the original life poetry of 70 year old Vietnam veteran and Mexican-American, Homero Cantu, mixed with new-age music that was sold on CDs with Tilex Shower Cleaner.
+Ripe and Ready’s debut, We All Have To Do It, is an 8 song musical hallucinogen featuring the original life poetry of 70 year old Vietnam-veteran and Mexican-American, Homero Cantu, mixed with new-age music sampled from tracks sold on CDs that came with Tilex Shower Cleaner.
 Experience this unique sonic spectacle by clicking ABOVE.